ridhids/web-crawler/README.md

 qualifies the static content on html page.

 In future what can be done ?
-Considering the work here I did is in 2 days with a full time job :-), I can improvise on
+Considering the work here I did is in 2 days, I can improvise on
 1. More detailed output for end user to understand
 2. Use of JSOUP/regular expression to implement static content as well
 3. Create unit test cases 'JUNITS' in the project